andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/01_AFNI_Commands_uber_subject.rst

   The following chapters will contain snippets of code demonstrating how each of the processing steps are run using AFNI commands.
 These snippets are, for the most part, taken from a preprocessing script that is created in a :ref:`later chapter <07_AFNI_Checking_Preprocessing>`, and it is referred to as the **proc script**.
 If you like, review that chapter first, and then read the intervening chapters while the data is being processed; or, proceed with the following chapters, with the previous remarks in mind.

+Exercises
+*********

+1. Use either the ``-no_avoid_eyes`` or ``-use_skull`` options with 3dSkullStrip.
+Look at the help file to learn about what they do, and predict how it would affect your skull strip.
+Does your prediction match what you see in the output?

+2. Load an anatomical image into the AFNI viewer and press the "Graph" button.
+How is it different from when you looked at the "Graph" output with a functional image?
+Why?

 Video
 *****